Curtain fabrics and styles in Sandhurst Berkshire

-We offer over 4000 fabrics from selected suppliers including Romo, Robert Allen & Swatch Box giving our customers a range of quality products and prices to suit all.
+At Blinds and Awnings in Sandhurst Berkshire, we offer over 4000 curtain fabrics and styles from selected suppliers including Romo, Robert Allen & Swatch Box giving our customers a range of quality products and prices to suit all.

 When choosing a fabric you will need to consider the following:

 - Hand drawn, cord drawn or electric